0:00

 He pointed to his own breakout title, Deep Work, which never made the New York Times list but is now approaching three million copies sold.
 Why?
 Because it resonated.
 People recommended it.
 The idea spread further than any press campaign could have pushed it.

 That’s not to say launch efforts don’t matter.
 Cal does plenty of interviews when a book comes out.
 But after the initial window, he lets the book do the work.
-“If it’s the right content at the right time,” he said, “it rolls.”
+“If it’s the right content at the right time,” he said, “the book has legs and it rolls.”

 6. AI isn’t replacing deep thinking anytime soon.